Ridinger

 additionally with Johann Jacob’s signature as engraver .

-Present in very fine, nuance-rich impression.
+Present in very fine, highly nuanced impression.
 The latter especially with regard to the coat dismissed by Thienemann as “rough hairy” which here in the meaning of Ridinger’s treatment of coat praised by Wolf Stubbe looks rather precious.
 And the intellectual content of the physical message reflected by the chiaroscuro.

-With WANGEN watermark together with sub-mark as standing for contemporary impressions.
+With WANGEN watermark along with secondary mark as standing for contemporary impressions.
 The surrounding margin unevenly trimmed between the short extreme of 1 mm and 15 mm with mostly 10-15 mm on three sides.
 Two longer and three short traces of tears, each only minute, professionally restored and therefore without noticeably impairing of the also with respect to preservation very fine general impression.
 Backed besides three tiny tears in the white margin. – See the complete description.

-“ The Great Sheet of Dance Macabre ”
+“ The Large Sheet of Dance Macabre ”

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
-Dance Macabre.
-Circular chain dance of nine women + skeletons around opened casket with two skeletons inside and outside of the churchyard wall as centerpiece.
-In addition to it, placed back, chapel + charnel-house (?) along with walls.
-In the corners the Fall of man – Golgatha – the Eternal life + Purgatory , between two text-cartouches.
-In the outer-field surrounded by 12 medaillions together with text-cartouches for the dance of the men, separated by 8 (6 varying) vanitas attributes.
+The Large Sheet of Dance Macabre.
+As all in one: Circular chain dance of nine women & skeletons around opened casket with two skeletons within and without the churchyard wall as centerpiece.
+In addition to it, placed back, chapel & charnel-house (?) along with walls.
+In the corners the Fall of Man – Golgotha – Eternal life & Purgatory , between two text-cartouches.
+In the outer field surrounded by 12 medallions together with text-cartouches for the dance of the men, separated by 8 (6 varying) vanitas attributes.
 Mezzotint by Johann Jacob Ridinger (1736 Augsburg 1784).
 Inscribed: Ioh.
 Iacob Ridinger sculps. / Ioh.
 El.
 Ridinger excud.
 Aug.
 Vindel., otherwise as following.
-65.3 x 48 cm.
+25¾ × 18⅞ in (65.3 × 48 cm).

 Th.-Stillfried + Schwarz 1428. – Illustration in L’Art Macabre 2, Yearbook of the European Dance Macabre Society, Dusseldorf 2001, within the contribution here “The Vanitas Symbolism at Joh.
 El.
 Ridinger”.

-2nd state (of 2?) as the copy in the Staatliche Graphische Sammlung München, too. – The copies Stillfried, Schwarz and that of the sale Counts Faber-Castell (1958 as
+State II (of II?) as the copy in the Staatliche Graphische Sammlung Munich, too. – The copies Stillfried, Schwarz and that of the sale Alexander Count of Faber-Castell (1958 as

-“ The great sheet of Dance Macabre / Main sheet ”)
+“ The large sheet of Dance Macabre / Main sheet ”)

-not recordable in their states on the base of their descriptions.
-However, the one presented by Patrick Pollefeys on the internet proves to be earlier, at the present assumable as the first.
+not fixable in their states based on their descriptions.
+However, the one presented by Patrick Pollefeys on the internet proves to be the earlier, currently suppoesedly first state.

-Typographic + figurative watermark. – Above and on the right fine small margin almost throughout, on the left and below predominantly trimmed on the 1.5 cm wide platemark. – To the middle laid on wide-margined hand-made paper per corner-mountage, one of which loosened, causing a repaired tear.
-Practically not disturbing center-fold.
+Typographic & figurative watermark. – Above and on the right fine small margin almost throughout, on the left and below predominantly trimmed on the platemark here 1.5 cm wide anyhow. – Upper half laid by old onto wide-margined laid paper per corner-montage, one of which loosened, causing a repaired tear.
+Practically not impeding centerfold.

 The very fine copy in respect of printing + condition